 - Frequently, special promotional videos are produced to help get backers interested in the project.

 - The founders of the project share the crowdfunding opportunity with friends and family.

 - Interested backers donate to the project, sharing their activities over social networks.

 - In return for backing a project, backers receive rewards based on the amount of funding they commit—defined by the business or entrepreneur behind the project.

 - If funding targets are hit before the project's deadline, the deal "tilts."
 Money is exchanged, and rewards are committed

-- Typically, within the months following a successfully funded project, backers receive their rewards (though research shows many of the rewards are late in their delivery)
+- Typically, within the months following successfully-funded project backers receive their rewards, though research shows many of the rewards are late in their delivery.

 Laws are changing, making it easier and more popular to crowdfund projects.
 With the wind at their backs, crowdfunding platforms are expanding their product offerings and are more aggressively courting new users of all types.